JaneliaSciComp/SongExplorer/README.md

 the progress, withhold 40% of the annotations to validate on, and do so every 10 steps.
 Enter these values into the `# steps`, `validate %`, and `validate period` variables.
-You'll also need to change the `wanted words` variable to "mel-pulse,mel-sine,ambient,other" and `label types` to "annotated" so that it will ignore the detected annotations in the ground-truth directory.
-It's important to include "other" as a wanted word here, even if you haven't labeled any sounds as such, as it will be used later by SongExplorer to highlight false negatives ([see Correcting Misses](#correcting-misses)).
+You'll also need to change the `wanted words` variable to "mel-pulse,mel-sine,ambient,other", and `label types` to "annotated" so that it will ignore the detected annotations in the ground-truth directory.
 Note that the total number of annotations must exceed the size of the mini-batches, which is specified by the `mini-batch` variable.

 With small data sets the network should just take a minute or so to train.
 As your example set grows, you might want to monitor the training progress